a-ndr3/JavaLinkBridge/README.md

 - [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) - 7.0.0 or later
 - [JsonSubTypes](https://www.nuget.org/packages/JsonSubTypes/) - 1.2.0 or later

+> [!WARNING]
+Versions of RestSharp earlier than 110.2.0 may contain several critical bugs, including excessive socket usage, which could cause errors and prevent the creation of more than 10,000 simultaneous requests.
+To avoid these issues, it is recommended to upgrade to the stable version 110.2.0 before executing the generated code.
+Please run RESTCallsUpdater.exe immediately after RestSharp upgrading to fix the method calls.

+> [!NOTE]
+RESTCallsUpdater.exe requires two arguments: The first is the path to a text file containing a list of filepaths that need updating, typically including Api, Client, and Model folders.
+The second argument is the path to RestMethodsUpdater.txt.

 <a name="installation"></a>
 ## Installation
 Run the following command to generate the DLL